vipulnaik/diet-exercise-health/best-practices/best-practices-around-bowel-disruption-due-to-sleep-and-stress.md

 ## Best practices after the fact

+### Target sleep time to try to adhere to in light of bowel disruption (and for at least 2 nights after seeming recovery)

+I should aim to be in bed by the earlier of these times, if I have an ongoing bowel disruption and for at least 2 nights after recovery:

+* At least 8.5 hours before the beginning of the range of time at which I naturally wake up; for instance, if I naturally wake up between 7 AM and 7:30 AM these days, I should aim to be in bed by 10:30 PM.

+* At least 9 hours before the time I have set my alarm for

+* At least 10 hours before I absolutely need to wake up

 ### Drinking water (to be done at all levels of severity)

 Unless I have a violent reflex against drinking water, it's important